WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2_New.md

 1. Login to the Webex Connect, got to the Service **<span class="attendee-id-container"><span class="attendee-id-placeholder" data-suffix="_2000_Service">Your_Attendee_ID</span>_2000_Service<span   class="copy" title="Click to copy!"></span></span>** and click on <b>Manage</b> the flow that you have created earlier.
    ![Profiles](../graphics/Lab1_AI_Agent/2.24.gif)

 2. Click on **Edit** the flow on the right top.
-Then double click on the AI Agent.
+Then double click on the **AI Agent**.
 In the Provide Sample JSON, replace the standard JSON body with the following:
 <br>
     ``` JSON
     {